Home » Recipe Index » Side Dishes

 Baked Acorn Squash Variations and Substitutions

-• Use maple syrup instead of brown sugar for a different kind of rich caramelization that’s still perfect for fall.
+• Sometimes I go on a maple syrup kick and use that instead of the brown sugar for a different kind of rich caramelization.

-• Sprinkle some Parmesan cheese over the squash about 10 minutes before it finishes baking for a more savory version.
+• I also love sprinkling some Parmesan cheese over the squash about 10 minutes before it finishes baking when making a savory version.

-• Cut the acorn squash into slices instead of halves.
+• When I’m tight on time, I cut the acorn squash into slices instead of halves.
 I find this cooks faster and only needs about 15-20 minutes at 375 degrees F.

-What to Serve with This Roasted Acorn squash Recipe
+What to Serve with My Roasted Acorn squash Recipe

 For some serious comfort, I love serving my acorn squash with smothered pork chops, chicken tetrazzini, roasted whole chicken, or lasagna.